We hear it all the time; wine is good for our health! But is it, really?

 Society again takes serious issue with alcohol consumption during WWI.
 This is where we see the global rise of temperance and prohibition forces.
 As the world’s greatest powers battle for supremacy, alcohol is seen as a dangerous disturbance; one that could spell the downfall in war efforts.

 Even Czar Nicolas II bans vodka in Russia in support of the war.
 Routinely, the directives aim largely at the working classes.
-Certainly Nicolas still enjoyed Champagne and vodka during this time.
+Certainly, the Czar still enjoyed Champagne and vodka during this time.

 But is wine healthy?